 London’s Air Ambulance was established in 1989 in response to a report by The Royal College of Surgeons, which documented unnecessary deaths from trauma and criticised the care that seriously injured patients received in the UK.
-Shortly after its inception, The London Ambulance Service got on board, and to this day they provide paid paramedics to work on the helicopter.
+The founders saw a way to save more lives by reaching and treating the critically-injured more quickly.

-In 2006, London’s Air Ambulance launched their lifesaving lottery.
-To this day, the lottery remains the backbone of the income for the charity and has generated over £6m, an amount that continues to grow rapidly year-on-year.
+In 2016, London’s Air Ambulance launched their lottery.
+To this day, the lottery remains the biggest source of income for the charity and has generated over £6m in life-saving funds, an amount that continues to grow rapidly year-on-year.

 In 2019 the charity will celebrate its 30th anniversary of saving lives in London.